mvolkmann/blog/src/dart.md

 ## Access Specifiers

-Dart does not support keywords to indicate access levels of things like functions, classes, fields, and methods.
+Dart does not support keywords to indicate access levels of things like functions, classes, properties, and methods.
 Instead add an underscore prefix to a name to indicate that it is private.
 This is enforced at the library level.
 Private names in a library are not accessible outside the library.